Binghamton Triplets (basketball)

-The Binghamton Triplets was a short-lived professional basketball team in the Continental Basketball Association.
+The Binghamton Triplets was a short-lived professional basketball team in the Eastern Pennyslvaina Basketball League.
 It began as one of six founding teams of the Eastern Professional Basketball League (EPBL) for the 1946-47 season.
+Binghampton joined the Allentown Rockets, Hazleton Mountaineers, Lancaster Red Roses, Reading Keys and Wilkes-Barre Barons teams in beginning league play in 1946.

-The teamed moved to Pottsville, Pennsylvania in the middle of its first season and changed its name to the Pottsville Packers for the 1947-48 season.
+The Binghamton Triplets teamed moved to Pottsville, Pennsylvania in the middle of its first season to become the Pottsville Maroons.
+The team changed its name to the Pottsville Packers for the 1947-48 season.
 The team moved again before the 1952-53 season to Wilkes-Barre, Pennsylvania to become the Wilkes-Barre Aces and folded after four games into the season.

 For many years, there was also a minor league baseball team known as the Binghamton Triplets.